mahdi-shafiei/STAT-4830/section/9/notes.md

 ### Main Results for Adagrad

-Now that we've established our key assumptions and convergence measure, we can present the main theoretical results for Adagrad in the non-adaptive setting (with $\beta_1 = 0$, meaning no momentum).
+Now that we've established our key assumptions and convergence measure, we can present the main theoretical results for Adagrad.
 The following theorem, adapted from Défossez et al. (2022), provides a bound on the expected squared gradient norm for Adagrad.

 > The bounds from Défossez et al. (2022) are probably not the last word.
 A brief literature review yields this [this paper](https://proceedings.neurips.cc/paper_files/paper/2023/file/7ac19fdcdf4f311f3e3ef2e7ef4784d7-Paper-Conference.pdf), which appears to have tighter theory.
 I mainly chose Défossez et al. (2022) because it's conceptually clean.

-For Adagrad with constant step size $\alpha > 0$ and accumulation parameter $\beta_2 = 1$ (standard Adagrad), after $N$ iterations we have:
+For Adagrad with constant step size $\alpha > 0$, after $N$ iterations we have:

 $$\mathbb{E}[\|\nabla L(w_{\tau_N})\|^2] \leq \frac{2R(L(w_0) - L_*)}{\alpha\sqrt{N}} + \frac{1}{\sqrt{N}}\left(4dR^2 + \alpha dRL\right)\ln\left(1 + \frac{NR^2}{\epsilon}\right)$$